Various cities in India

 • Passport valid through July 15, 2019 at time of application

 • Physical activity requirements (accommodations and alternative activities possible)

 • Additional requirements per course description/syllabus

-Found in the 'Costs' section under the 'Application' tab.
+• Refer to 'Costs' section under the 'Application' tab

-India Winterim is an intensive, three-week field-based program that provides students with the opportunity to learn within India’s diverse cultural, socioeconomic, and geographical mosaic.
+India Winterim is an intensive, three-week, field-based program that provides students with the opportunity to learn within India’s diverse cultural, socioeconomic, and geographical mosaic.
+The entire coursework will be set in the context of language-learning and cultural experiences unique to the program sites.
 Each course in the program is based in one of several locations throughout India.
 This program is designed for undergraduate and graduate students.